figment-networks/ops-challenge-skeleton/README.md

 # Figment Ops Challenge

 Hello there!
-This challenge involves bootstraping and monitoring a new [Cosmos](https://cosmos.network/) node on a provided server.
+This challenge involves bootstraping and monitoring a new [Cosmos](https://cosmos.network/) node using Docker.
 We've set up this simple skeleton repo to give you a starting point.
 Feel free to modify any of this how you see fit!

 Download the zip of this repo, carefully read and follow the below outline, then send us a zip of your solution.